roman-milk/roman-milk.github.io/katies-devious-mind.md

+===

- ****** Katie's Devious Mind Ch.
-03 ****** bysadkins116© "On one condition I will suspend your punishment.
+"On one condition I will suspend your punishment.
 But first you have to get up and lick your daughter's ass and eat her till l tell you to stop and I will suspend the paddling.
 However if you hesitate, question, refuse, or displease me in any way, the punishment will continue from the beginning and you will take the entire 20 swats.
 Do you understand slut?"

  "Oh yes master, I understand as Jackie crawled over to her daughter's naked ass and shoved her tongue up and down the crack.